Jonathan Arnott: General elections

 After the 2015 general election, Arnott accused the party of peddling a "toxic message" and "banging on" about immigration which he said lead to "self-inflicted" disappointing results.
 He also criticised the party's candidate selection process which allowed people with what he called "abhorrent" views to represent the party.

 2016 EU referendum

-Arnott was one of the most vocal internal critics of the infamous 'breaking point' poster that was unveiled in the run-up to the 2016 EU referendum.
+Arnott was one of the most vocal internal critics of the infamous UKIP "breaking point" poster that was unveiled in the run-up to the 2016 EU referendum.
 He described this as "dog-whistle politics".

 He said it was "heartbreaking" that on the campaign trail he had to plead with people who perceived the poster as racist not to abandon their intention to vote Leave.
 He believed this poster lost a lot of votes for the Leave campaign.

 Local elections

 In the 2011 local elections Arnott came second in the Woodhouse ward with 13.1% of the vote, behind the Labour party with 62.9%.
 He then led UKIP in the 2012 local elections, the party coming fourth overall with 10.25% of votes, up from 1.6% in the comparable 2008 local elections.
 Arnott himself finished second in Woodhouse ward with 22.1%, behind the Labour party with 60.2% of votes.